UoA-eResearch/kitti-detect/README.md

 conda install numpy matplotlib pillow jupyter scikit-image
 ```

+Note pycocotools is not required for the kitti_check.ipynb workflow.

 Then start a Jupyter Notebook session and run kitti_detect.ipynb

 ## Data Generation